Gorilla-Lab-SCUT/QS3/README.md

 Notice that you need to organize your own data in the same architecture as ModelNet.

 #### Training with ordinary model
-We also train four ordinary model, specifically, <a href="https://github.com/charlesq34/pointnet2">Poninet++</a>, <a href="https://github.com/WangYueFt/dgcnn">DGCNN</a>, <a href="https://github.com/Yochengliu/Relation-Shape-CNN">RSCNN</a> and <a href="https://github.com/princeton-vl/SimpleView">SimpleView</a> on ModelNet10 and SpeckleNet10 respectively, and test classification accuracy on DepthScanNet10.
+We also train four ordinary model, specifically, <a href="https://github.com/charlesq34/pointnet2">Poninet++</a>, <a href="https://github.com/WangYueFt/dgcnn">DGCNN</a>, <a href="https://github.com/Yochengliu/Relation-Shape-CNN">RSCNN</a> and <a href="https://github.com/princeton-vl/SimpleView">SimpleView</a> on <a href="https://drive.google.com/file/d/1OcPHRtAznBev53PK9sPupNZI1p6-gu2_/view?usp=sharing">ModelNet10</a> and SpeckleNet10 respectively, and test classification accuracy on DepthScanNet10.
 The results are shown as following:
 <p align="center">
   <img width="100%" src="./figures/ordinary.png"/>
 </p>
-The codes we use for training the ordinary model are from <a href="https://github.com/princeton-vl/SimpleView">SimpleView</a>, please follow the instruction on their github repository to recurrent the results.
+The codes we use for training the ordinary models are from <a href="https://github.com/princeton-vl/SimpleView">SimpleView</a>, please follow the instruction on their github repository to recurrent the results.

 #### Training with QBST
 ```